BruceRanger/MandArt/MandArt.docc/A04-MoreAboutTheMath.md

 Since our computers don’t work with complex numbers, and they seem a little scary, we use a little math to get to real numbers.
 Then we can use the real x and y values of geometry.
-For each pixel location in the image, the program starts with that location and computes a new location.
+For each pixel location in the picture, the program starts with that location and computes a new location.
 The new location is tested to see if it exceeds some maximum value that we choose.
 If it does, the program records the number of iterations required to get there.
 If not, it checks to see if the number of iterations has reached the maximum allowable number of iterations.
 If it does, it records that number and goes on to the next pixel.
 If not, it computes a new location.